Microwave Oatmeal with Old Fashioned Rolled Oats (whole oats)

 - Add a little milk at the end of the oatmeal is still a little dry.
 Leaving oatmeal covered while still hot with a microwave safe plate or cover will help the oatmeal soak up excess moisture and become fluffy.

-- All recipe details are in the recipe box below.
+- All microwave oatmeal recipe details are in the recipe box below.

 Microwave Easy Oatmeal with Old-Fashioned Oats